 The specification for each BTEC qualification is the document that Programme Leaders and teams must use as a first point of reference for all planning and assessment.
-Specifications are accompanied by important assessment and delivery guidance which provide instructions and advice for each unit in the qualification.
-Please note, in larger programmes with a significant number of units available, the units may be published as separate documents to the initial specification guidance.
+Specifications are accompanied by important assessment, teaching and learning resources, and delivery guidance which provide support and advice for each qualification.
 All BTEC specifications are freely available on our website.